jentery/508/index.md

 Read: Schnapp, "Small Data: The Intimate Lives of Cultural Objects" (PDF)

 Notebook: Articulate ten metadata fields for your text and provide data for each field.
-Interpet the text as metadata.
+Interpret the text as metadata.

 ## Week 6 | 8 February | Holiday